 An adjustment of \$25,021.66 was entered on Line 30 for total amount expended for Public Services.

-Additional negative adjustment of \$1,375,603.09 was entered on Line 30 for exclusion of COVID-19 related projects from calculation of the Public Service cap.
+Negative adjustment of \$46,378 was entered on Line 30 for exclusion of COVID-19 related projects from calculation of the Public Service cap.